ceandrade/brkga_mp_ipr_cpp/docs/_sources/class_BRKGA_BRKGA_MP_IPR.rst.txt

 		const bool evolutionary_mechanism_on = true
 		)

-Build the algorithm and its data strtuctures with the given arguments.
+Builds the algorithm and its data strtuctures with the given arguments.